 The wild salmon ceviche tacos and crispy golden cauliflower with blue cheese, pomegranate, tahini, and pistachios.

 This is maybe the finest cocktail I’ve ever had.
-The Princess Cut is not only gorgeous but is absolutely delicious.
+The Princess Cut was not only gorgeous but it was absolutely delicious.
 Made with G’Vine Floraison gin, June Fleur de Vigne liqueur, hibiscus syrup, lemon, rose water, champagne, and egg white.
 It was quite impressive.

-I hope you enjoyed this virtual tour of the seven cocktail bars not to miss in Singapore.
+I hope you enjoyed this virtual tour of seven amazing cocktail bars in Singapore that you need to visit.
 Did I miss any spots that you love?
-Comment below!
+I would love to hear from you!